tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 How do we know what attribute maps to what point?
 Further on we will show a more complete argument, but for now we can simply say if we have a parent, a child and a peer, as we do in both the holarchy and thologram, the parent would be the 1<sup>st</sup> point, the child the 2<sup>nd</sup> point, and the peer the 3<sup>rd</sup> point, as shown in the figure on the right.

-Why are we just mapping the relationship properties?
+Why are we just mapping the relationship properties, or predicates, and not the objects?
 Here's why:

 In the holarchy, the *types of elements* are Parent, Peer, or Child, and the properties of **C**ontributes, **N**egotiates and **D**efines describe the relationships between these types.
-Our trigram is defined by the *properties* of the holons (*Fig. t2 below*), not the types of holons.
+Our trigram is defined by the *properties* of the holons (*Fig. t2 below*).
 We could have just as easily defined a trigram of the *types of elements* alone, as shown below (*Fig. t1*).
 In fact, this is typically how hierarchies are organized.
-In our case, however, we are using the properties, not the types, because the movement of energy is in these property archetypes, not in the elements themselves, which are the expressions of these properties.
+In our case, however, we are using the properties, not the types, because the movement of energy is in these property archetypes, not in the elements themselves, which are the expressions, or stable instances, of these properties.

-Although we are using this idea of energy and movement as the foundations of reality, this is not a new idea.
+We are using this idea of energy and movement as the foundations of reality rather that the *things* themselves.
+This is not a new idea.
 The *Reciprocal System theory* is built on the same premise and provides the best explanation of why we are using the movement of energy in the relationships and not the contexts of where that energy is coming from or going to.

 > The thesis of the Reciprocal System, however, is that the universe is not a universe of matter, but a universe of motion, one in which the basic reality is motion, and all entities—photons, particles, atoms, fields, forces, and all forms of energy—are merely manifestations of
 > motion.<sup>[51](#ref_051)</sup><a name="rev_051">&nbsp;</a>

 Like every theory, it has its fans, but also its critics.
 In any case, it applies perfectly here.

 Newton's Laws of Motion are similar in this regard, as the laws of motion describe the energy that relates to mass, not mass itself.
-Because of this we can show a direct relationship between these tholonic concept and Newton's laws:
+Because of this we can show a direct relationship between these tholonic concepts and Newton's laws:

+**Newton's 1<sup>st</sup> law states** *“Every object in a state of uniform motion will remain in that state of motion unless an external force acts on it.”* This law introduces the concept of an instance of mass, putting in the realm of the 2<sup>nd</sup> “green dot”, and its limitations.
+Its inability to move or change without an external forcing acting upon it puts it in the tholonic realm of **Definition.**  The concept of *inertia* is defined here, being the restrictions on mass.

+**Newton's 2<sup>nd</sup> law states** *“Force equals mass times acceleration.”* **Force** is the result of time and space (acceleration and mass), so it is within the realm of the 3<sup>rd</sup> “red dot”, scope and area, and tholonically is within the realm of **Contribution**, as it creates a new concept that describes the most fundamental property of energy, that being the *force* of movement.

-**Newton's 3<sup>rd</sup> law states** “*For every action there is an equal and opposite reaction.*” This equates to **Balance.** No mass energy is defined here, just as no dimension in defined in the 1<sup>st</sup> dot.
+**Newton's 3<sup>rd</sup> law states** “*For every action there is an equal and opposite reaction.*” This equates to **Balance.** No mass energy is defined here, just as no dimension is defined in the 1<sup>st</sup> dot.
 This law only describes the result of existing energies acting against each other, associating it with the 1<sup>st</sup> “blue dot” realm of **Negotiation**.

-**Newton's 2<sup>nd</sup> law states** *“Force equals mass times acceleration.”* F**orce** is the result of time and space (acceleration and mass), so it is within the realm of the 3<sup>rd</sup> “red dot”, scope and area, and tholonically is within the realm of **Contribution**, as it creates a new concept that describes the movement of energy, that being force, which is unlike balance, being the result of energies interacting, and inertia, being the restrictions on mass without energy.

-**Newton's 1<sup>st</sup> law states** *“Every object in a state of uniform motion will remain in that state of motion unless an external force acts on it.”* This law introduces the concept of an instance of mass, putting in the realm of the 2<sup>nd</sup> “green dot”, and its limitations.
-Its inability to move or change without an external forcing acting upon it puts it in the tholonic realm of **Definition.**
+The concept of *balance* (which includes the concept of imbalance) is born of energies interacting with one another.

-Tholonically speaking, Newton's Law of Motions should be in the following order:
+Tholonically speaking, Newton's Law of Motions should probably be in the following order:

-1.  *For every action there is an equal and opposite reaction (Newton's 3<sup>rd</sup> law)*
+1.  *For every action there is an equal and opposite reaction (Balance, Newton's 3<sup>rd</sup> law)*

 2.  *Every object in a state of uniform motion will remain in that state of motion unless an external force acts on it.
-(Newton's 1<sup>st</sup> law)*
+(Inertia, Newton's 1<sup>st</sup> law)*

-3.  *Force equals mass times acceleration (Newton's 2<sup>nd</sup> law)*
+3.  *Force equals mass times acceleration (Force, Newton's 2<sup>nd</sup> law)*

-#### **Claim 42:** Relationships define the function and purpose of any instance

 The primary reason why the properties are the key points in a thologram rather than the elements, as in the holarchy, is because it is the properties that are consistent at every level of creation.
 There may be millions of instances of things within the holarchy, from subatomic elements to universal elements, and everything in between, but the properties are always the same, even though they are expressed differently for each context.
 Therefore, it is the properties that define the structure of the hierarchy, not the elements.